skule/bylaws/manuals/cannon-manual.md

    1. Distribution Coordinator;
    1. Webmaster; and
    1. Social Media Manager.
+1. The Cannon Editor often also serves as Layout Manager, to give them more control over the final look of the publication.

 ## Executive Responsibilities
 1. The Managing Editor is responsible for: